Market Snapshot June 2025

 Paul Niven

-We ended the month at a discount of 8.5%, narrowing modestly from 9.0% in April.
-Net gearing remained conservative, at 5.8% (with debt at fair value) at month end.
+We ended the month at a discount of 8.8%, widening from 8.5% in May.
+Net gearing continued to be conservative at 5.2% (with debt at fair value) for month-end.

 investment risk